 All team rosters need to include the full names and date of birth.

-Any player who did not attain the age of 13 before May 1, 2018 is eligible to compete in the Tournament.
+Any player who did not attain the age of 13 on or before May 1, 2018 is eligible to compete in the tournament.

 The manager of each team MUST have a copy of each player’s birth certificate at every game.
 A manager may ask the Umpire in Chief to check any player’s birth certificate.
 If the birth certificate is not at the game, the player in question must be removed immediately.
 If the manager cannot provide a birth certificate of the removed player before the tournament ends, all games the player in question played in shall be considered a forfeit.